 - Consulting on Work Site Safety and Employee Onboarding Programs.
 We understand that a new employee's first few months on the job involve the greatest potential for injury.
 This is a critical time for employers to properly train and orient employees to be aware of hazards and how to control them.
 Through our consulting services, we help our customers develop and implement consistent workplace safety orientation and training programs and encourage them to hold their supervisors accountable for these critical activities.
 Examples of critical work site employee safety training topics include effective daily briefings and task hazard analysis, fall protection, electrical safety, struck-by, confined space entry, excavations, lockout/tagout, driver safety and heavy equipment operations.
-Beyond the new employee focus, our consulting efforts emphasize client management systems and processes to encourage employee safety practices to be carried out and consistently maintained and audited throughout the employment life cycle. - Consulting to Protect the Public.
-Many of our policyholders interact with, or are exposed to, the public through the communities and customers they serve.
-Some of their scopes of work may create potential injury exposure to the public.
-Arch Risk Control focuses on these public exposures and helps our clients develop plans and best practices to eliminate or minimize exposure to injuries.
-This includes (1) driver improvement to prevent policyholder at-fault accidents impacting the traveling public; (2) assistance with slip/fall exposures in retail environments; and (3) improved safety and management of temporary highway work zones to facilitate safe passage for public vehicles and pedestrians. - Safe Driving.
-Driving creates a significant risk to our customers' employees and the public.
-Our risk control staff works with our customers to help them properly screen and manage employee drivers of all types of vehicles to improve their onthe-road safety performance.
-At the policyholder level, we sample and review customer motor vehicle records to ensure appropriate driver screenings and management programs are in place.
-We also promote safe driving and provide our customers with access to driver training and management resources through several third-party alliances.
-These resources are designed to combat distracted driving and reinforce defensive driving skills.
-We offer our customers, through a third-party vendor, access to continuous employee driver record monitoring so that our customers can better assess their drivers' risk profiles in real time and take corrective actions before a driver moves to an unacceptable level.
+Beyond the new employee focus, our consulting efforts emphasize client management systems and processes to encourage employee safety practices to be carried out and consistently maintained and audited throughout the employment life cycle. - Post Injury Management.
+When workplace injuries occur, having an effective post-injury management program is a cornerstone of occupational health and safety.
+Such programs are designed to enable employees' safe return to work following a workplace injury and play a critical role in safeguarding the health of employees and the productivity of the workplace.